Skip to content

 • operations automation (CRM, client lifecycle, support bots)

-2) Map dependencies before you "rank"
+2) Map dependencies before you prioritize

 In investing products, many features depend on foundations: